jcoliz/WindowsAiEdgeLabCV/Setup Guide.md

 1. Turn on the IoT Core device
 1. Plug the camera into the development PC
-1. Log into the development PC
+1. Log into the development PC.
+The lab instructions expect the user logged in as Admin.
+Adjust as needed if logged in as another user.
-7. Open a powershell window to C:\WindowsAiEdgeLabCV
+7. Open a powershell window to C:\Users\Admin\Desktop\WindowsIoT\WindowsAiEdgeLabCV
+8. Open the IoT Core Dashboard
-8. Open a powershell window and connect to the IoT Core device
+8. Using the dashboard, open a powershell window and connect to the IoT Core device
 8. Check 'iotedge list' to ensure all modules are up including simulated temp sensor
 8. Docker login to the container registry using those credentials
 8. Set the $Container variable to match their Container Registry Login Server